 The U-M Language Resource Center provides resources to support language learners on campus, including language tutors, workshops, and access to various international print and media.
 If interested in taking undergraduate language courses, please see Graduate Credit for Language Courses (for current students).

-- Global Capstone Seminar (2-credits) - This capstone course (SW 748) will be taken in the second year during the Fall Term.
-This course will concentrate on debriefing the global social work field experience and integrating it into professional practice.
+- Global Capstone Seminar (1-credits) - Please note that the capstone course is only offered in the Fall Term and should be taken during a student's second Fall Term in the program.
+This course concentrates on debriefing the global social work field experience and integrating it into professional practice.

 Although the general expectation is that the students will follow the Certificate curriculum, advisors will endeavor to assure that each student's courses take into account their specific educational and career goals.
 Advisors will also work with the Office of Field Instruction and the Office of Global Activities to make sure the students' field placement(s) takes into account their educational and career goals.